Probate lawyers in Houston, Texas

 The Probate Process: Paying Debts and Transferring Assets

-Once the probate process is initiated, two important factors will proceed the payment of debts and the transfer of assets to the beneficiaries.
+Once the probate process is initiated, two important factors will proceed with the payment of debts and the transfer of assets to the beneficiaries.

 That includes establishing: